CMataczynski/introduction_to_nn_lab/README.md

 introduction to simple networks, numpy implementation of Perceptron and MLP

 ### 27.10.2024
+Q&A on previous tasks

+if there's enough time:

+intro to pytorch, Pytorch data handling

+### 10.11.2023
 The deadline for returning the code from numpy implementation of Perceptron and MLP labs.

-Additionally:

-intro to pytorch, pytorch implementation of Perceptron and MLP
+Pytorch models, pytorch implementation of Perceptron and MLP

-### 10.11.2023
-Pytorch data handling

 ### 17.11.2023
-Pytorch models, training, debugging
+Pytorch training, debugging

 ### 24.11.2023
 The deadline for pytorch tasks